 Please be aware that items within the Children’s Collection include offensive terminology and imagery.
 The terminology used by the people that created the items is part of the story they tell.
 Descriptions of the items in the catalogue records may include offensive terminology in the transcriptions of the titles.

-- Treasures of Special Collections online exhibition and a selection of our children’s book covers on Google Arts and Culture.
+- You can see a selection of our children’s book covers on Google Arts and Culture.

 - Read Featured Item articles on items from this collection: Christmas pictures by children (1929), Walter Crane’s toy books, James Gibbs’s illustrations of popular literature, and Kathleen Hale’s Orlando (1972).